google/uribeacon/specification/AdvertisingMode.md

 ### UriBeacon HTTP URL decoding

-During the decoding process of a sequence of characters denoting a UriBeacon one should first determine whether it starts with a Uri scheme prefix.
+During the decoding process, of a sequence of characters denoting a UriBeacon, one should first determine whether it starts with a Uri scheme prefix.
 Then, if the scheme prefix denotes an HTTP URL prefix, all subsequent characters should be inspected and expanded accordingly.
+Any character within the URL, not just the suffix, will be substituted.
 It is possible for the sequence of characters to contain multiple HTTP URL expansion characters.

 ## References
 - `Service UUID` type is defined in Core Specification Supplement, Part A, section 1.1